hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 </near-cache>
 ```

-A near-cache is defined on the "_airports_" map.
+A Near Cache is defined on the "_airports_" map.
 It keeps the most frequently used 10 entries.

 ### Running the example